 There may be nothing as rejuvenating as a stimulating conversation with another human being.
 When we feel bad, it is easy to isolate ourselves, and that’s the very opposite of what we need.

 I have actually heard people talk about having their own personal board of directors.
 For example, they have friends in great marriages who they can talk to and use as role models.
-They have people around them who are smart with money and can consult with them and help them navigate challenges.
-They have friends they exercise with and accompany on vacation.
-We call this creating your dream.
-Make sure to surround yourself with coaches, friends and role models.
+They have people around them who are smart with money and can consult with them.
+However, if you don’t have people you can discuss money with, you could look at contacting a financial advice company such as Key Equity Release to see if they can give you any help with things like mortgages or even making a will.
+However, you should try to surround yourself with coaches, friends and role models to help you through various life problems.
 We make our lives exponential through others.

 12-Engage in Music